bohdaq/rust-web-server/src/json/FAQ.md

 ### Solution
 `New` trait is required if you are planning to use your struct in array.
 In most of the cases you are.
 Internally JSON module needs a way to instantiate a struct while working with json array, this functionality is achieved through `New` trait.

+## Problem #4
+I have a json list `[1, true, "text"]`, how can I parse it?

+### Solution
+As JSON module works with structs, there is _no way_ to logically map json array of different types (number, boolean and string) to list of structs of a particular type.

+If you have such need, most likely, you are trying to describe struct itself containing these types.
+So, after remodeling, array of different types becomes array of structs containing these types as fields `[{1, true, "text"}]`.

+Or as a workaround you may try to call `RawUnprocessedJSONArray::split_into_vector_of_strings(json)` to retrieve a list with strings that can be individually parsed to specific type.

+## Problem #5
+I want to convert tuple to json or vice versa.
+How can I do it?

+### Solution
+Closest variant of a tuple in json is array, so you can apply same workaround as discussed in `Problem 4`.

+But generally it's more of an antipattern and is not recommended.